CoinMonkey/exchangers/readme.md

 composer require coinmonkey/exchangers-api @dev
 ```

 Please note that libraries are in in development.
-Don't use it in procution projects.
+Don't use it in prodution projects.

 Production version coming soon (but I'm not sure).